-Groups of professional actors toured the kingdom performing plays between about 1570 and 1600.
-These 'players' were the superstar actors of their time.
-The most famous were Leicester's Men, who were sponsored by their powerful patron, the Earl of Leicester.
+Groups of professional actors toured the kingdom performing plays between about 1570 and 1620.
+These players were the superstar actors of their time and included Leicester's Men and The Queen’s Men.

-Travelling players performed at the Guildhall several times while Shakespeare was at school.
+These troupes performed at the Guildhall several times while Shakespeare was at school.
 Nowadays it's hard for us to understand just how exciting these performances were for the people of Stratford.
-But it would be like a professional film crew turning up at your school to shoot the latest Star Wars today.
+But it would be like a professional film crew turning up at your school to shoot the latest Star Wars film.